-Special Readings/Discussions: Discussions with visiting faculty and special panels are scheduled between 2 and 4 p.m. every Tuesday and Thursday and are open only to students enrolled in the Institute.
-Summer 2013 writers participating in this program include Russell Banks, Robert Pinsky, Joyce Carol Oates, Caryl Phillips, Siri Hustvedt, Jamaica Kincaid, Jane Shore and Francine Prose.
-Public readings, interviews, and discussions are scheduled between 8 and 9:30 p.m., Monday through Friday.
+Special Readings/Discussions: Discussions with visiting writers, faculty, and special panels are scheduled between 2:00 and 4:00 p.m. every Tuesday and Thursday and are open only to students enrolled in the Institute.
+Summer 2015 writers participating include Michael Ondaatje, Joseph O'Neill, Rivka Galchen, Caryl Phillips, Jamaica Kincaid, Ann Beattie, Russell Banks, Chase Twichell and Jorie Graham.
+Public readings, interviews, and discussions are scheduled between 8:00 and 9:00 p.m., Monday through Friday.
+A complete listing of public readings is available on the Skidmore College Event Calendar in the spring.
+Please note this listing is subject to changes.
 Student readings are on Sunday evenings.
-Other special weekend events include two-hour workshops (session one and session two) on “Writing Historical Fiction” and "Fiction Into Film".
+Other special weekend events include two-hour workshops (session one and session two) on "Writing Historical Fiction" and "Fiction Into Film".

 - Students enrolled in Fiction 1, 2, or 3 who are writing novels are invited to register for intensive tutorial sessions with writers-in-residence Amy Wallen.
 The writers-in-residence will read and discuss with students entire novels up to 300 manuscript pages in length.